 C2.
 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Yes  No If yes, please answer the questions below for fall 2003 admiss sions:
+Do you have a policy of placing students on a waiting list? 🖂 No If yes, please answer the questions below for Fall 2010 admissions: